 I was now addicted to caffeine.
-It wasn't a 'I need addiction' sort of thing, I hated the taste of coffee.
+It wasn't an 'I need addiction' sort of thing, I hated the taste of the coffee.
 But my body demanded it.

 If I went half a day without caffeine, my joints would seize up.
-My hip would ache to the point where I couldn't walk, and I wold get a killer headache.
+My hip would ache to the point where I couldn't walk, and I would get a killer headache.